Last Updated:

 which are basically the combination of Patch Name Scripts and Mixer Maps.

-Getting the Device Panels done could be a little bit tricky - my point of view is, the Midi Device Panel function in Cubase SX is still a little green/young/baby stage, a lot is needed in: documentation, some small bug fixes and missing functions/handling etc. It's still some time before it can reach some level like, for example, like what the Cakewalk Studio Panels could do.
+Getting the Device Panels done could be a little bit tricky - my point of view is, the Midi Device Panel function in Cubase is still a little green/young/baby stage, a lot is needed in: documentation, some small bug fixes and missing functions/handling etc. It's still some time before it can reach some level like, for example, like what the Cakewalk Studio Panels could do.

 That said, what Steinberg has already given us so far, can actually be quite powerful.